Archive | Accompaniments RSS feed for this section

 Enjoy!

-Gorgeous with cheese of any kind, cold meats and in sausage sandwiches.
+Gorgeous with cheese of any kind, cold meats, in sausage sandwiches, smeared in to the pastry when making sausage rolls – or even add a dollop in to your Sunday gravy.
 This is a sweet and savoury favourite and will last for a good few weeks in the fridge (if it’s not been eaten before then!)

-The inspiration came when we decided to grow some tomatoes one year and ended up with too many to eat.
-A search through the recipe books came up with a Tamsin Day-lewis version but I’ve reduced the amount of chilli and garlic that she recommends using.
-Obviously you can add more if you like it hot!
+The inspiration came when we decided to grow some tomatoes one year and ended up with way too many to eat.
+A search through the recipe books came up with a Tamsin Day-lewis chilli jam recipe which I’ve since tweaked and simplified over the years.
+Add a little more chilli if you like things ‘hot’.

 Ingredients: